 4. Be your own boss

-Making these small changes to your habits could drastically improve the levels of productivity and allow you to produce quality work and be less stressed.
-So, why not try them today?
+Making these small changes to your habits could drastically improve your productivity, allow you to produce quality work, and reduce stress.
+So, why try them today?